Our business is like yours – it’s driven by people!

 Alexander is based in the learning and development team, working closely with our programme developers and adding a sprinkling of digital magic to their creative ideas!

-Alexander describes himself as “groovy” and in his spare time enjoys street and urban exploration photography – a recent project was snapping a disused nuclear bunker.
+Alexander describes himself as “groovy” and in his spare time enjoys street and urban exploration photography – recent projects include a disused London Underground station and an abandoned nuclear bunker.

 Alison is finance director for RTS Group, and oversees the accounts and HR functions of the company, both of which have grown substantially since she joined in 2004.

 Her background has always been in finance.
 She started her working life as a self-employed bookkeeper working with farmers and other small businesses – from bakeries and fish and chip shops, to video production companies and garden centres.
 One of her first ever holiday jobs was driving around Bristol canvassing for office cleaning contracts – in fact, the firm she worked for still has some of the contracts she won for them!

 Alison runs the accounts team – she describes herself as “detailed” - and although most of the time they all work away quietly on their figures, they do try to have a laugh along the way.
 When she’s not at work she spends time with her children and in the garden.

 Alastair joined RTS Group in 2014 and is electric vehicle training consultant, working with our client Nissan.
 Alistair covers primarily the north of England, Scotland and Northern Ireland, working to develop dealerships’ innovations specialists, whose role is to promote sales of the Nissan Leaf.
 He also runs in-dealer coaching sessions and centre-based training events to help educate and enthuse staff about EVs.

 Alastair has always worked in the motor industry.
 His first job was apprentice technician, and during a 30-year career he has worked in all areas of a dealership, been a training consultant, and run his own business.